-- ✓ Scheduling an appointment at (831) 796-1499 (approximately 20 minutes to file). - ✓ Check your registration status and verify you are in the district. - ✓ Prepare information needed to complete the nomination papers. - ✓ Prepare Candidate Statement of Qualifications (optional).
+- ✓ Scheduling an appointment at (831) 796-1499. - ✓ Check your registration status and verify you are in the district. - ✓ Prepare information needed to complete the nomination papers. - ✓ Prepare Candidate Statement of Qualifications (optional).
 This will be due at the time of filing. - ✓ Review FPPC Campaign Financial Disclosure Filing Requirements.